abbasmalekpour/TensorFlow-DeepLearning/README.md

 It is a very big job to translate all the tutorials, so you should just start with Tutorials #01, #02 and #03-C which are the most important for beginners.

-### New Videos

-You are also very welcome to record your own YouTube videos in other languages.
-It is strongly recommended that you get a decent microphone because good sound quality is very important.
-I used `vokoscreen` for recording the videos and the free [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) for editing the videos.

 ## Forks